Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

-To create a Bridge model, we simply copy and paste the above template into a model named after the Bridge table we are creating. dbtvault will generate a Bridge table using parameters provided in the following steps.
+To create a Bridge model, we simply copy and paste the above template into a model named after the Bridge table we are creating.
+AutomateDV will generate a Bridge table using parameters provided in the following steps.

 #### Materialisation